 A staffer named Katie came down from the 17th floor, and Bandy handed her a greeting card for the senator.
 It featured two puppies and the sentiment “We are the same.”
 Inside, Bandy had written a plea to the senator to condemn Trump’s choice to name Steve Bannon as chief White House strategist.
 The two talked: Bandy sharing her fears of a rising tide of racism and xenophobia, and Katie taking notes, promising to pass the message along to the senator.

 Comprised mostly of middle-aged, middle-class women, most of whom had not been politically engaged beyond the voting booth, Tuesdays with Toomey has gained momentum with their insistent yet civil ritual of activism, one they intend to enact each Tuesday at 12:30 pm well into the Trump presidency.
-“I will—barring injury—be here every Tuesday for the next four years,” says one organizer.
+“I will—barring injury—be here every Tuesday for the next six years,” says one organizer.

 The following week, Bandy returned to the lobby of 1628 JFK with a half-dozen similarly left-leaning women she had found on Facebook.
 They shared their thoughts on the election.
 They tweeted, instagrammed and posted video of their presence far and wide.
 Most importantly, they had called ahead and gotten an appointment with Toomey’s office.